ray-project/ray/doc/source/data/performance-tips.rst

 If you only need a subset of the columns, make sure to specify the list of columns explicitly when calling :func:`ray.data.read_parquet` to avoid loading unnecessary data (projection pushdown).
-Note that this is more efficient than calling :func:`~ray.data.Dataset.select_columns`, since column selection will be pushed down to the file scan.
+Note that this is more efficient than calling :func:`~ray.data.Dataset.select_columns`, since column selection is pushed down to the file scan.

 .. testcode::